sherzberg/docker-workshop/pages/linking_and_volumes.md

 $ docker run -i --link exposed:exposed -t workshop /bin/bash
 root@1234:/# env | grep sort
 ...
+root@1234:/# cat /etc/hosts
+...
 ```

-With that output you can see how `Docker` links containers, `ENV` variables.
+With that output you can see how `Docker` links containers, `ENV` variables,
+and hosts entries!

 While still in the container: